Giskard-AI/giskard-hub/script-docs/guide/local-evaluation.rst

 The evaluation run will be queued and processed by the Hub.
-As usual, wait for its completion and print the results:
+As usual, wait for the evaluation run to complete and then print the results:

 .. code-block:: python

+    # This will block until the evaluation is completed
     eval_run.wait_for_completion()

+    # Print the metrics
     eval_run.print_metrics()